Oversættelser af fremmede sange på dansk og tekst - BeatGOGO.dk

 Oplysninger om albummet The Complete Poetical Works of Samuel Taylor Coleridge.
 Vol I af Samuel Taylor Coleridge

-Søndag 19 januar 2025 er datoen for udgivelsen af Samuel Taylor Coleridge nyt album med titlen The Complete Poetical Works of Samuel Taylor Coleridge.
+Søndag 23 februar 2025 er datoen for udgivelsen af Samuel Taylor Coleridge nyt album med titlen The Complete Poetical Works of Samuel Taylor Coleridge.
 Vol I.

 Dette album er bestemt ikke den første i hans karriere.
 For eksempel vil vi minde dig om album som The Complete Poetical Works of Samuel Taylor Coleridge.
 Vol II.